focus-editor/focus/LOG.md

 - Custom title bar (currently too much work and not very robust)
 - Ignore project folders which are children of another project folder?
 - Profile the whole project to see if we're doing something stupid

+- Detect conflicting keys in the same context in the same config

 - Add horizontal scrollbar
     - Alt-HL smooth scroll